apple/swift-http-structured-headers/README.md

 ## About Structured Header Fields

-HTTP Structured Header fields are [a draft specification](https://tools.ietf.org/html/draft-ietf-httpbis-header-structure-19) being worked on by the IETF.
+HTTP Structured Header fields are a HTTP extension recorded in [RFC 8941](https://www.rfc-editor.org/rfc/rfc8941.html) .
 They provide a set of data types and algorithms for handling HTTP header field values in a consistent way, allowing a single parser and serializer to handle a wide range of header field values.

 ## Swift HTTP Structured Header Fields

-This package provides a parser and serializer that match draft 19 of the working group's draft specification.
+This package provides a parser and serializer that implement RFC 8941.
 They are entirely complete, able to handle all valid HTTP structured header fields.
 This package also provides `Encoder` and `Decoder` objects for working with Codable in Swift.
 This allows rapid prototyping and experimentation with HTTP structured header fields, as well as interaction with the wider Swift Codable community.

 This package provides two top-level modules: `StructuredHeaders` and `CodableStructuredHeaders`.